 As we age, these matrixes begin to break down and the ability to keep our joints hydrated lessens.
 Taking joint-supportive nutrients will help, but you also need to rehydrate your joints.

 You can start to do this by eliminating or cutting back on the drinks I mentioned earlier that act as diuretics.
 And you need to be drinking plenty of water every day--1/2 gallon a day is not unreasonable for most people.
+Distilled water is best for ensuring safe drinking water.

 At first, increasing the amount of water you drink may not seem like it’s doing much good.
 In the beginning, it may just make you go to the bathroom more often, but as the matrixes begin to swell again and regain their ability to retain water, that will subside.
 It’s like trying to water a plant when the surrounding soil has dried up.
 When you first water it, it takes a few times before it the pectin rehydrates and begins to retain the much needed water.
 A similar thing happens with your joints.

-Another good step to help relieve joint pain is to start adding meat broth to your diet.
+Another good step to help relieve joint pain is to start adding bone broth to your diet.
 The gelatin from animal bones and joints provides the GAGs, sulfur compounds, and necessary minerals in a form that’s easily digested and used by the body.

 Now it's your turn: What do you do to relieve joint pain naturally?